MicrosoftDocs/quantum-docs-pr/articles/quantum-computer-trace-simulator-invalidated-qubits-use-checker.md

 # manager: MSFT-alias-manager-or-PM-counterpart
 ---

-# Overview
+# Invalidated Qubits Use Checker

-The `Invalidated Qubits Use Checker` is a part of the [quantum computer trace simulator](quantum-computer-trace-simulator-1.md) designed for detecting potential bugs in the code.
+The `Invalidated Qubits Use Checker` is a part of the quantum computer [Trace Simulator](quantum-computer-trace-simulator-1.md) designed for detecting potential bugs in the code.
 Consider the following piece of Q# code to illustrate the issues detected by the `Invalidated Qubits Use Checker`.